Get On Board

-Always carry a reusable bottle with you and refill it when you need to.
+Always carry a reusable bottle with you and simply refill it whenever you need to.
 Much of bottled water is actually glorified tap water.
-100 million plastic bottles are used worldwide everyday – contributing to the crisis that is the current state of our planet.
-Plastic bottles, which were introduced 50 years ago due to increased water pollution, now have a big role in the plastic pollution.
+100 million plastic bottles are used worldwide every day – contributing to the crisis that is the current state of our planet.
+Plastic bottles, which were introduced 50 years ago due to increased water pollution, now have a big role in plastic pollution.
 Ironic, isn’t it?

 Eliminate unnecessary plastic from your life by simply saying no to it.
 Next time you order a drink out, tell the waitress to keep the straw.
 Ask your barista for a cup without a plastic lid when you order your coffee – or even better, ask them to fill your reusable cup.
 If you don’t need it, decline it.

 We cannot pick up every piece of trash we cross paths with, but pick up when you can.
 Take 15 minutes after a session on the water and clean up your favourite spot on the beach.
-Join local clean-ups.
-Find an organisation and discover how you can help.
+Join local clean-ups or find an organisation and discover how you can help.
 Change starts with small actions.
-Try our paddle pick next time you go out paddling and give back to the ocean by collecting waste from the waters.
+Try our trash picker next time you go out paddling and give back to the ocean by collecting waste from the waters.

-Whether you are wrapping your lunch or buying a board, keep the in mind how your choices affect the environment.
-Pack your tuna sandwich in a reusable lunchbox instead of a plastic zip lock bag.
+Whether you are wrapping your lunch or buying a board, keep in mind how your choices affect the environment.
+Pack your sandwich in a reusable lunchbox instead of a plastic zip-lock bag.
 Take the bus instead of your car.
 Buy a recycled t-shirt instead of one that is made from virgin material.
 And next time you want to paddle the deep blue – do it on a Starboard Ecoboard.

 Spread the Word